Equivariant Hirzebruch class for singular varieties: Localization formulae

 \begin{example}\rm Let $X=\P^1$ with the standard action of $\C^*$.
 The equivariant ring of a point is equal to the polynomial algebra in one variable $t$, the generator of $\Hom(\C^*,\C^*)$.
 The weight of the tangent representation at 0 is equal to $w_0=t$ and the weight of the representation at infinity is equal to $w_\infty=-t$.
 We find that Let us introduce a new variable $e^{-t}=T$.
 It can also be considered as an element of $K_\T(pt)$ and in fact the calculi can be thought to be performed in the localized $K$-theory.
 Now we have

 Let us remark about the formal setup where the above computations were done.
-We have started from the equivariant cohomology of a point $H^*_\T(pt)=\Q[t]$ completed in $t$, since we consider the infinite power series $td(x)$ and the Chern character.
-Equally well the computation might have been done in the $K$-theory of a point $K_\T(pt)=\Z[T,T^{-1}]$.
+We have started from the equivariant cohomology of a point $H^*_\T(pt)$ that is $\Q[t]$ completed in $t$.
+We are forced to complete since we consider the infinite power series $td(\pm t)=\frac t{1-e^{\pm t}}$ and Chern character $e^{\pm t}$.
+Equally well the computation might have been done in the equivariant $K$-theory of a point $K_\T(pt)=\Z[T,T^{-1}]$.
 Formally it is a different object, but from the computational point of view it makes no difference.
-The $K$-theory completed in the dimension ideal $I$ (which is generated by $T-1$) and tensored with $\Q$ is isomorphic to $\Q[[t]]$ via the map $t\mapsto e^{-t}$. \end{example}
+The $K$-theory completed in the dimension ideal $I$ (which is generated by $T-1$) and tensored with $\Q$ is isomorphic to $\Q[[t]]$ via the map $T\mapsto e^{-t}$. \end{example}

 The same remarks are valid for tori of bigger dimensions: $\T=(\C^*)^r$.
 The Chern character is an isomorphism

 where $R(\T)$ is the representation ring of $\T$, the dimension ideal is generated by the elements $T_w-1$ for the nontrivial characters $w$.
 (According to our convention $H^*_\T(pt)=\prod_{k=0}^\infty H^k_\T(pt)$ is already completed in the maximal ideal $\m=H^{>0}_\T(pt)$.)
 The isomorphism $ch^\T$ is the composition of the completion isomorphism $K_\T(pt)^{^\wedge}_I\simeq K(BT)$ (see \cite{AS} for a broader context) with nonequivariant Chern character $K(BT)\otimes \Q\to H^*(BT)=H^*_\T(pt)$.